 I simply found a person with whom I felt the desire to build a family together.
-Put simply, at 41 I found the “right person” or better yet, someone special to me.
+At age 41, I found the “right person” or someone special to me.

 “Me, a mother?
 I must have hit my head.
 Clelia put yourself together.”
 This is what I said to myself to chase away the feeling.
 I’ve been fine for 41 years, why did I have to feel like this right now?

-Although I hadn’t changed one iota otherwise, I couldn’t pretend that desire wasn’t there.
+Although I hadn’t changed one iota, I couldn’t pretend that desire wasn’t there.
 I had to deal with it first and then accept it.
-I even jokingly “blamed” him, saying that if I hadn’t met him now I’d be pretty happy with no thoughts of motherhood whatsoever.
+I jokingly “blamed” him, saying that if I hadn’t met him now, I’d be pretty happy with no thoughts of motherhood whatsoever.
 In the face of fear and the biological clock 🙂

-After talking about it for a long time, we finally decided to give it a try without too many expectations, given my age (he’s younger).
-That healthy attitude of “if it happens is great, otherwise we’re fine all the same”.
+After talking about it for a long time, we finally decided to try it without too many expectations, given my age (he’s younger).
+That healthy attitude of “if it happens is great.
+Otherwise, we’re fine all the same”.

 The discovery of not being able to have children

 It doesn’t matter if you’re 20 or 40.
 Being told that you cannot have children is very difficult to digest as a woman with a functioning reproductive system.

-When we decided to give it a try, out of scientific curiosity and not to waste unnecessary time, I did some hormonal tests to evaluate my ovarian reserve.
-I will not go into detail in this article but I will write in others for those interested.
+When we decided to try it out of scientific curiosity and not to waste unnecessary time, I did some hormonal tests to evaluate my ovarian reserve.
+I will not go into detail in this article, but I will write in others for those interested.